arnobt78/React-Query-Task-Manager--React-Fundamental-Project-15/README.md

 ## React-Query Task Manager - React Fundamental Project 15

 This project is a task management application built with React and React Query.
-It allows users to create, edit, and delete tasks, with data fetching and state management handled by React Query.
+It allows users to create, edit, and delete tasks, with data fetching and state management handled by React Query using server-side-rendering.

 **Online Live:** https://react-query-task-manager-arnob.netlify.app/